The Village of La Mamola

 La Mamola in the Granada province is a traditional small fishing village located on the Mediterranean coast of Spain in the Andalucia (Andalus) region, east of the cities of Motril and Almuñécar along the N-340 highway and about a one-hour drive from the cities of Granada and Malaga.
-La Mamola lies to the east of the Costa Tropical.
-La Mamola is easily accessible by the main highway
+La Mamola is easily accessible by the main N-340 highway

 La Mamola is on the easternmost edge of the Granada coast (or the Costa Tropical) and borders on the Almería province, a desert area that offers incredible attractions of its own.

 Where to Stay in La Mamola